ibm-cloud-docs/containers/cs_storage_file.md

         </tr>
         <tr>
           <td><code>metadata/labels/billingType</code></td>
           <td>Specify the frequency for which your storage bill is calculated, "monthly" or "hourly".
-If you do not specify a billing type, the storage is provisioned with an hourly billing type. </td>
+If you do not specify a billing type, the storage is provisioned with a monthly billing type. </td>
         </tr>
         <tr>
         <td><code>spec/resources/requests/storage</code></td>